Help Me Trust You

 Didn’t you constantly pray that I would comfort Nathan?
 That I would hold him?

 Laura, I did!
 And not only that, but He is with Me, and fully healed.
-You need to trust Me.

 That has often been my prayer and will continue to be.
 Would you join me today in making that your prayer too?
 It’s powerful because when we trust Him, our souls are comforted, our minds are strengthened, and we can experience an intimacy with God as never before.